squidcloudio/squid-samples/todo/angular/README.md

 #### Change collection

-If the user wants to modify an existing element in the List collection, they can click the 'edit' button next to the corresponding element.
+If the user wants to modify a label name in the List collection, they can click the 'edit' button next to the corresponding element.
-This will call the `changeList()` method from the ListService, which allows the user to modify the name of the List.
+This will call the `changeListLabel()` method from the ListService, which allows the user to modify the name of the List.

 **HTML**